-The contained-vertex shower sample is primarily composed of the $\nu_e + \bar{\nu}e$ CC and NC atmospheric neutrino component.
+The contained-vertex shower sample is primarily composed of the $\nu_e + \overline{\nu}e$ CC and NC atmospheric neutrino component.
 For this sample, the main background arises from cosmic-ray muons incident at steep angles, which radiate large showers and span a small number of planes.
 The veto shield is first applied to reduce cosmic-ray muon background.
 The following selection criteria are then applied to the remaining showers [38]:

-- (1) Fiducial and trace cuts.-The fiducial requirements described above for contained-vertex tracks are also applied in the selection of contained-vertex showers.
+- 1. Fiducial and Trace Cuts: The fiducial requirements described above for contained-vertex tracks are also applied in the selection of contained-vertex showers.
 For reconstructed showers, the vertex resolution is poorer and cosmic-ray background level larger.
-Therefore, a tighter fiducial requirement of 0.4 m is applied at each edge of the detector for this sample.
-The shower direction also has a poorer resolution, and therefore a tighter trace cut of 0.8 m is applied.
-Figure 6 shows the predicted and observed Δ_Z distributions for contained-vertex showers. - (2) Topology cuts.-Further selection requirements are applied to identify the characteristic topologies of neutrino-induced showers.
-The longitudinal profile of these showers typically rises to a maximum and then falls smoothly, whereas showers generated by cosmic-ray muons typically deposit a lot of energy in a single plane, or contain large fluctuations between planes.
-The cosmic-ray background is also found to be higher for shorter showers.
-Therefore, events are separated into short (≤ 8 planes) and long (> 8 planes) samples, and tighter selection criteria are applied to the short sample.
-To characterize the shower topology, the mean and rms number of strips per plane $(\langle W{UV} \rangle)$ and $\langle W{UV}^2 \rangle^{\frac{1}{2}}$, and pulse height per plane $(\langle Q{\rm shw} \rangle)$ and $\langle Q{\rm shw}^2 \rangle^{\frac{1}{2}}$, are calculated.
-These shower topology variables are required to satisfy
+Therefore, a tighter fiducial requirement of $0.4\,\mathrm{m}$ is applied at each edge of the detector for this sample.
+The shower direction also has a poorer resolution, and therefore a tighter trace cut of $0.8\,\mathrm{m}$ is applied.
+Figure 6 shows the predicted and observed Δ_Z distributions for contained-vertex showers. - 2.
+Topology Cuts: Further selection requirements are applied to identify the characteristic topologies of neutrino-induced showers.
+The longitudinal profile of these showers typically rises to a maximum and then falls smoothly, whereas showers generated by

 FIG. 6.
 Distributions of the trace variable, Δ_Z , for contained-vertex showers.
-This variable estimates the distance in z traveled by a cosmic-ray muon inside the detector before entering the scintillator.
+This variable estimates the distance in z travelled by a cosmic-ray muon inside the detector before entering the scintillator.
 The hatched histogram shows the simulated prediction for the atmospheric neutrino signal.
 The solid line gives the predicted total rate, dominated by the cosmic-ray muon background.
 The points show the observed data.
 The background is peaked towards low values of Δ_Z , since cosmic-ray muons typically travel a small distance in z before entering the scintillator.
 The arrow indicates the selection applied on Δ_Z to reduce the background.